 Welcome to the west coast chapter of the International Association for Public Participation (IAP2) Canada.
-We are an Association seeking to promote and improve the practice of public participation with individuals, governments, institutions, and other entities that affect the public interest in British Columbia, Canada and around the world.
+We are an Association seeking to promote and improve the practice of public participation with individuals, governments, institutions, and other entities that affect the public interest in British Columbia and the Yukon, Canada and around the world.
 This new website has been developed to support our members and to further the practice of public participation at the local level.
 Take a few moments to explore the site and see what new resources are available and learn how you can contribute.

 SPRING 2019 BULLETIN